 I had worked as an administrative assistant at a company for almost 11 years, and I was no longer happy there.
 I spent months and months looking for a new job I thought I would enjoy, but I just ran into a lot of the same.
 It was then that my husband suggested I look into working from home.
 I had been involved in direct sales off and on for years, so I was already frequenting forums like wahm.com.
 I started venturing out of the direct sales folders and exploring what else was available.

 I started working from home in 2007 as a customer service rep while getting my virtual assistant business off the ground.
 After a few months, I was able to leave the phone work behind and focus solely on my own business.
-As time went on and more people contacted me through my VA website asking if I was hiring or where they could get started, I began blogging about my work at home journey.
-I enjoyed blogging so much that it progressively became a bigger and bigger part of my online life and with several blogs today it is where I spend the majority of time
+As time went on and more people contacted me through my VA website asking if I was hiring or how they could get started, I began blogging about my work-at-home journey.
+I enjoyed blogging so much that it progressively a became a bigger and bigger part of my online life and with several blogs.
+Today it is where I spend the majority of my time.